 William T. Kerr was elected as a director of Whirlpool Corporation in June 2006.
 He is a member of the audit committee and the human resources committee of the board of directors.

 Kerr is the former president and chief executive officer of Arbitron, Inc., a position he held from January 2010 until January 2013.
-He has been a member of the board of directors of Arbitron, Inc., since 2007.
+Kerr also served on Arbitron's board of directors.

 Prior to his position at Arbitron, Inc., Kerr was chairman of the board of Meredith Corporation.
 He was elected chairman in January 1998, having served as president and CEO from January 1997 until June 2006.
 In 1994, Kerr was named president and COO of Meredith, responsible for overseeing the day-to-day business of the company's operating groups.
 At that time, Kerr was also appointed a member of the Meredith board of directors and a member of the board's executive committee.
 Kerr also served as president of the Meredith Magazine Group and executive vice president of the company, where he was responsible for the strategic direction and day-to-day management of all magazine operations.